 Transmission Line Impedance Measurement: Even vs. Odd Mode

-That’s just for single-ended signals.
-What about coupled transmission lines?
-Even-mode and odd-mode transmission lines couple capacitively and inductively, causing signals on the two lines to see impedance values that do not match the characteristic impedance.
-When designing interconnect solutions for ultra-high speed and high frequency boards, you’ll inevitably need to gather impedance measurements for your proposed designs.
-Here are the tools you need in order to measure even and odd mode transmission line impedance, and how they relate to other fundamental measurements in digital systems.
+When designing interconnect solutions for ultra-high speed and high frequency boards, you’ll likely need to gather impedance measurements for your proposed designs.
+Simulations re useful here, but eventually a real product will need to be compared with the performance of a prototype.
+Here are the tools you need in order to measure impedances, including even and odd mode transmission line impedances, and how they relate to other fundamental measurements in digital systems.

 - Impedance is not constant throughout the signal bandwidth, i.e., it varies with frequency, and the variation is not a simple inverse square root dependence.
 Anyone familiar with the RCLG model should be aware of this.

-TDR measurements are useful for inspecting optical fibers, the same technique can be for a transmission line impedance measurement.
+TDR measurements are often brought up in terms of single-ended transmission lines and optical fibers to measure reflectivity; the measured reflection of a pulse in the time domain can be used to calculate the line's would then give a same technique can be for a transmission line impedance measurement.
 This involves sending an impulse down a channel and measuring the time required for a signal to reflect off of an imposed impedance discontinuity.
-For a transmission line impedance measurement, this requires placing an element with a known impedance at the far end of the line.
-A related measurement is time-domain transmission (TDT), where the transmitted signal is measured.
+For a transmission line impedance measurement, this requires placing an element with a known impedance at the far end of the line; what is then being measured for a sufficiently long line is the input impedance at the load end.

 This time-domain measurement reveals the phase shift due to reflection (either 0° or 180°) and the level of the reflected/transmitted signal.
 From this data, you can calculate the transmission line’s impedance from the complex reflection coefficient using the formula below: